wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 - Introduce echarts, chart components and other dependencies.
 - Registering chart components.
-- Create a chart instance and set option.
+- Create a chart instance and set an option.
 - Synchronized destruction of chart instances when the page is destroyed.

 The specific code is as follows: